Our M&E Services

 M&E system design consists of different elements in the design process.
 The M&E design process consist of stakeholder consultation, and review of what the department has in place in terms of Monitoring and Evaluation.
 The M&E framework provides a breakdown of how the M&E processes create and add value in the context of planning, delivery, reporting and decision-making.

-There are specific drivers that provide the impetus for monitoring and evaluation.
+There are specific drivers that provide the impetus for Monitoring and Evaluation.
 The planning process sets the basis on which the actual M&E takes place.
-Based on the planning requirements, it is envisaged that the capabilities of the Department have to be adjusted in order to allow for an effective and efficient implementation of the plan.
-The operational side of the framework involves the actual monitoring and evaluation, which are used as a basis for the generation of reports.
+Based on the planning requirements, it is envisaged that the capabilities of the department have to be adjusted in order to allow for an effective and efficient implementation of the plan.
+The operational side of the framework involves the actual Monitoring and Evaluation, which are used as a basis for the generation of reports.
 This is essentially how learning and accountability occur across the M&E value chain.
-Information that is generated through this process is then also utilised to evaluate the overall process as well as inform strategic planning processes and decision- making within the Department.
+Information that is generated through this process is then also utilised to evaluate the overall process, as well as, inform Strategic Planning processes and decision- making within the department or organisation.

-Planning within government departments are usually driven by compliance demands, especially those set by National Treasury, which translates into reporting for outputs (essentially qualitative).
-However, the focus on outcomes and impacts is present through studies conducted, though it is not consistently implemented and this occurs outside a framework of norms and standards that can be compared over time and region.
+Planning within government departments is usually driven by compliance demands, especially those set by National Treasury, which translates into reporting for outputs (essentially qualitative).
+However, the focus on outcomes and impacts is present through studies conducted.
+Although, it is not consistently implemented and this occurs outside a framework of norms and standards, that can be compared over time and region.

-M&E planning involves the setting of parameters within which M&E needs to take place over a particular period.
-This involves the formulation of measures or key performance indicators that will be used in monitoring and evaluating.
+M&E planning involves the setting of parameters within which M&E needs to take place over a particular period of time.
+This involves the formulation of measures or Key Performance Indicators that will be used in Monitoring and Evaluating.
 This will also include the development of an indicator schedule that will include:

 The definition of the indicators including its purpose and level (nature) i.e. input, process, output, outcome or impact indicator.